jlant/findpeaks/README.md

     findpeaks.sh [-h | --help]

 Description:
-  The findpeaks.sh script finds the largest (peak) value in USGS NWIS (http://waterdata.usgs.gov/nwis) timeseries data files.
-  The data files from the USGS NWIS are either daily timeseries (1 observation per day) or unit timeseries (1 observation every 15 minutes)
+  Finds the largest (peak) value in U.S. Geological Survey (USGS) water timeseries data files and prints the date and time of its occurrence along with the corresponding value.
+The data files are from the USGS National Water Information System (NWIS) (http://waterdata.usgs.gov/nwis), and are either daily timeseries (1 observation per day) or unit timeseries (1 observation every 15 minutes).

 Example:
   findpeaks.sh -2 -d sample-daily-value-file.txt